*This post may contain affiliate links. Read more »

 Jump to:

-- Gochujang - a red fermented soybean and chili paste, pairs beautifully with kimchi fried rice.
+This red fermented soybean and chili paste, is a match made in heaven for kimchi fried rice.
 I really like the one that Trader Joe’s offers because it is one of very few commercially available brands that is not made with high-fructose corn syrup.
 Gochujang lasts for months in the refrigerator.
 If you can't get hold of any, you can substitute sriracha, and add a little more sweetener to the recipe, since gochujang is sweet.

-- Kimchi- Kimchi isn’t usually vegan, but rejoice, there are finally a bunch of brands that are.
-I make this fried rice using my homemade kimchi, because it’s cheaper than store bought, and gosh darn it, it’s better than anything you can buy!
+Kimchi isn’t usually vegan, but rejoice, there are finally a bunch of brands that are.
+I make this fried rice using my vegan kimchi, or my vegan radish kimchi because they are cheaper than store-bought, and gosh darn it, better than anything you can buy!
 Make sure to include the kimchi juice in what you measure out, as it really helps permeate the rice with that divine fermented flavor.

 👉Variations